How to Cut Zinnias for a Vase or Bouquet

 6. Place the cut zinnia stem into your container of lukewarm water to keep the stem from dying.

-8. Cut your zinnia stems to size to fit the vase.
+8. Cut your stems to size to fit the vase.
 Always cut at a 45-degree angle to help the stem absorb water more efficiently.

 How Long Will Cut Zinnias Last For?